rh9891/TheStingyTraveler/README.md

 ## Questions

-If you have any questions, comments, or issues regarding this application, please do not hesitate to contact me through [Github](https://github.com/rh9891).
+If you have any questions, comments, or issues regarding this application, please do not hesitate to contact me via [Github](https://github.com/rh9891).